-- Head of Direct Marketing and Supporter Insight: Regular Giving or Gaming related complaints.
+- Head of Individual Giving and Supporter Engagement: Lottery, raffle or direct marketing related complaints.

-- Head of Community Fundraising: General fundraising, events, corporate related complaints.
+- Head of Community Fundraising, Corporate and Events: General fundraising, events, corporate related complaints.

 - Volunteer Programme Manager: Volunteer and volunteering related complaints.

-- Director of People and Culture: Human Resources or recruitment related complaints.
+- HR Manager: Human Resources or recruitment related complaints.